celsworth/lxp-bridge/README.md

 > more docs and features coming soon.

-lxp-bridge is a tool to communicate with a LuxPower inverter (commonly used with home-battery and solar setups).
+lxp-bridge is a tool to communicate with a LuxPower inverter (commonly used with home-battery and solar setups), written in Rust.

 It allows you to monitor and control your inverter locally without any dependence on the manufacturer's own servers in China.